RapidAPI/DevRel-Stack-Data/guides/posts/rapidapi-teams/post.md

 ---
 title: Share and Collaborate on APIs using RapidAPI for Teams
-slug: rapidapi-teams
 description: If your team consumes, develops, or manages APIs, try Rapid API Teams.
 Today, more than 60,000 teams are using it for collaborating on APIs.
 publishedDate: 2021-10-02T19:10:30.765Z
 lastModifiedDate: 2021-10-02T19:10:30.765Z
 authors:
   - ahmadBilal
-category: RapidAPI
+category: rapidapi
 tags:
     - api
     - teams
     - collaboration
 coverImage: ''
-draft: false
 ---

 <Lead>
 	If your team consumes, develops, or manages APIs, then consider Rapid API Teams.
 Today, more than 60,000 teams are using it for collaborating on APIs.
 </Lead>

 It lets you share, publish and collaborate on your APIs in a private workspace.